RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 ## Are assessments individual or team-based?

 Both.
 The 2024 will have individual component assessment components (participation, presentation, assignment project 1) as well as a team-based assessment (course project).

+## Can I do the assessments without going to class?

+Some yes, but some not.
+You will certainly work outside class on your Programming assignments and projects, though there will also be time during workshops to work on them and get support from the teacher.

+However other assessments in the course will require being in-person, such as preparation/participation quizzes, participation in discussions, presentations, and workshop exercises.
+These will also be available to students participating in-person in the class.
+Please refer to the [Attendance: do I need to attend workshops?](#attendance-do-i-need-to-attend-workshops) question.

 ## Academic Integrity?
 What is that?